samv/sovol-sv06-plus-firmware/README.md

-# Sovol SV06 Plus firmware and parts
+# Sovol SV06 Plus firmware

 This is a fork of
 [Sovol's official repository for the SV06 Plus 3D printer][sovol-sv06-plus-repo]